wvbirder/docker-qloudable/DockerJS.md

 ![](images/000JumpStart/Picture200-32.png)

 - If your browser is still minimized then maximize it and refresh the AlphaOffice tab.
-If it's closed, then restart Firefox from the Applications tab and go to:
+If it's closed, then restart Firefox from the Desktop `Applications` tab and go to:

 ```
 http://localhost:8085